timegivenzero/WheresMyMoney/README.md

-# LootAlert - ExileAPI Plugin
+# Wheres My Money - ExileAPI Plugin

 A ground loot overlay for Path of Exile that shows you what's on the floor, prices everything via poe.ninja, and tallies your currency per map.